somphene/somphene.github.io/log/_posts/2020-05-31-00-Light-is-Identity.md

 Light is The Fundamental Identity.

 * Terminology: In terms of Intensity, Dark is Identified as form of Light.
-Names used at ends of a linear scale are identified to give Light as the Cycle.
+Names used at ends of a linear scale  (Light/Dark or White/Black) are identified to give Light as a Cycle.
 More Light or less Light but its all Light instead of calling it something else.

   - Space and Time identify to Light as Identity.
 This is seen through Einstein's Scale connecting sapce and time.
 The Metric $$\,\,d\,\, \cdot\,\, S^2 \,\,=\,\, (\,\, d \,\, \cdot \,\, x \,\,)^2 \,\, + \,\, (\,\, d \,\, \cdot \,\, y \,\,)^2 \,\,+ \,\, (\,\, d \,\, \cdot \,\, z \,\,)^2 \,\, -\,\, c^2 (\,\, d \,\, \cdot \,\, t \,\,)^2$$ gives Equilibrium when $$\,\,d\,\, \cdot\,\, S^2 \,\,=\,\, 0$$, that is :